slhck/ffmpeg-normalize/README.md

 One possible reason is that the input file contains some streams that cannot be mapped to the output file.
 Examples:

 - You are trying to normalize a movie file, writing to a `.wav` or `.mp3` file.
-WAV/MP3 files only support audio.
-Disable video and subtitles with `-vn` and `-sn`.
+WAV/MP3 files only support audio, not video.
+Disable video and subtitles with `-vn` and `-sn`, or choose a container that supports video (e.g. `.mkv`).

 - You are trying to normalize a file, writing to an `.mp4` container.
-MP4 does not support PCM audio.
-Make sure that your audio codec is set (e.g. `-c:a aac`).
+This program defaults to PCM audio, but MP4 does not support PCM audio.
+Make sure that your audio codec is set to something MP4 containers support (e.g. `-c:a aac).

 The default output container is `.mkv` as it will support most input stream types.
-If you want a different output container, make sure that it supports your input file's video, audio, and subtitle streams (if any).
+If you want a different output container, [make sure that it supports](https://en.wikipedia.org/wiki/Comparison_of_container_file_formats) your input file's video, audio, and subtitle streams (if any).

 Also, if there is some other broken metadata, you can try to disable copying over of metadata with `-mn`.